stencila/action/README.md

 ### Caching

 By default, this action caches the `.stencila` folder between runs to speed up subsequent executions.
-The cache is keyed by:
+The cache is keyed by operating system, `stencila` version & Git commit SHA.
-- Operating system
-- Architecture
-- Stencila version
-- Git commit SHA

 To disable caching: